-Tube drivers have been offered a £1,800 bonus to avoid transport chaos during the Olympics.
+Tube drivers offered £1,800 "bribe" to work during Olympics

 The move has been slammed as a 'bribe' by MPs who are accusing trade unions of holding the public to ransom over pension demands.